-The long-term expected rate of return on pension plan investments was determined using a building-block method.
+For the commingled funds, the long-term expected rate of return on pension plan investments was determined using a building-block method.
 Estimates for expected future real rates of return (expected returns, net of inflation) were developed for each asset class using both long-term historical returns and long-term capital market expectation from a number of investment management and consulting organizations.
 The asset class estimates and the target allocations were then combined to produce a geometric, long-term expected real rate of return for the portfolio.
 Inflation expectations were applied to derive the nominal rate of return for the portfolio.
-For each asset class that is included in the pension fund's target asset allocation as of June 30, 2019, these estimates are summarized in the following table:
+For each asset class that is included in the pension fund's target asset allocation as of June 30, 2023, these estimates are summarized in the following table:

 Long-Term Expected Real Rate of Return

 Asset Class Target Allocation (Geometric Mean)

-Domestic Equity 36% 5.10%
+Domestic Equity 33.5% 5.10%

-International Equity 17% 5.30%
+International Equity 16.5% 5.30%

-Private Markets 25% 5.90%
+Private Markets 25.0% 5.90%

-Fixed Income 20% 0.75%
+Fixed Income 25.0% 0.75%

-Cash 2% 0.00%

-Total 100%
+Total 100.0%

-The Minnesota State Board of Investment (SBI) compiled this data and the related investment notes and provided it to MSRS for GASB-compliance purposes.
+The Minnesota State Board of Investment (SBI) compiled this data and the related investment notes and provided it to MSRS for GASB compliance purposes.
 MSRS furnished this information to us for inclusion within this report.
 We did not audit this information.
 We are not responsible for its accuracy or completeness.